ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

       1. If you are not a team member, you will need to fork the repository to create a branch.
          1. To fork the repository, click the "Fork" button in the top right corner of the repository page.
          2. Once you have forked the repository, if you created the branch locally, you can push the branch to your forked repository by creating the origin remote and pushing the branch.
-            1. `git remote add origin https://github.com/your-username/ZFGCBB-React.git`
+            1. `git remote add origin https://github.com/your-username/ZFGCBB-React.git` just make sure to replace `your-username` with your GitHub username.
    4. If you are a team member, you can create the branch directly on GitHub.
 5. Working on your changes: Use your IDE of choice to edit files and save changes.
 We recommend using [VSCode](#vscode---usage) for development.
    1. Make sure to run `yarn install` every time you check out a branch.
       1. To understand the commands, see the [package.json](#packagejson---provided-packagejson-scripts) provided scripts section.
 But for now, we recommend just continuing through the guide.
    2. Use the `yarn dev` command to start the development server.
 But before you do, continue reading until you reach `Step 5.3 - Use the "yarn format" command to format the code using Prettier`, due to a current limitation with running the development server in local only mode.
-      1. If you are using VSCode, you can use the `Launch zfgc.com` launch task to do this for you.
+      1. If you are using VSCode, you can use the `Preview zfgc.com (production)` launch task to do this for you.
-      2. For now, if cloning the [backend](https://github.com/ZFGCCP/ZFGCBB) is too much of a hassle, you can use the `yarn dev --mode=production` command to start the development server on `zfgc.com` or `Debug zfgc.com (live/dev)` in VSCode.
-See the VSCode usage [reference](#vscode---usage) for more information on how to use the `Launch zfgc.com (live/dev)` task. <!-- FIXME: remove this note when we have a container that can be pulled down and run locally -->
+      2. For now, if cloning the [backend](https://github.com/ZFGCCP/ZFGCBB) is too much of a hassle, you can use the `yarn dev --mode=production` command to start the development server on `zfgc.com` or `Debug zfgc.com (local)` in VSCode.
+See the VSCode usage [reference](#vscode---usage) for more information on how to use the `Debug zfgc.com (production)` task. <!-- FIXME: remove this note when we have a container that can be pulled down and run locally -->
    3. Use the `yarn format` command to format the code using Prettier.
    4. Use the `yarn check` command to run type checking, linting, and formatting checks.
-   5. Repeat steps 1-3 as needed until `yarn check` passes.
+   5. Repeat `yarn check` as needed until you every file is fixed, and the check passes.
       1. Feel free to reach out on Discord if you have any questions.
    6. Stage and commit your changes.
    7. Push your changes to your branch on GitHub.